 What Are the Recertification Requirements for Paramedics?

 If you have a paramedic certification that has expired or is about to expire, you might need information regarding re-certification requirements.
 Re-certifying is necessary if you would you like to continue working in the field as a professional emergency medical technician at the paramedic level (EMT-P).
 You will be required to recertify every 2-3 years, depending on when you initially took the national registry examination.
 Continue reading to determine how to renew your credentials.
-Schools offering Fire & Emergency Services degrees can also be found in these popular choices.

 Overview of the Re-certification Process